-As any Certified Project Manager knows, it also involves an enormous amount of planning before any immediate work on the project actually begins.
+As any certified project manager knows, there is a lot of planning needed before starting to work on a project.
 Determining project scope, identifying stakeholders, aligning procedures with overarching company goals, and a host of other components must be outlined beforehand in order to ensure the eventual success of the project.

-That’s what we’ll be taking a look at below as well as what a Project Management Plan really is and how it can benefit your role as a project manager (PM).
+We will be taking a look at below as well as what a project management plan really is and how it can benefit your role as a project manager (PM).

 What Is a Project Management Plan?

-A Project Management Plan is actually a formal document that helps outline all the components of a project – from stakeholders and scope all the way to risk management and contingency plans.
-Far more than just a schedule, these extensive and comprehensive reports give decision makers all the information they need to decide on whether this project is worth pursuing.
+A project management plan is actually a formal document that helps outline all the components of a project – from stakeholders and scope all the way to risk management and contingency plans.
+Far more than just a schedule, these extensive and comprehensive reports give decision-makers all the information they need to decide on, and whether this project is worth pursuing.

-There are a number of skills for effective project management that will make your job as PM infinitely easier.
-And utilizing a Project Management Plan is one of the most beneficial.
+There are a number of effective project management skills that will make your job as a PM infinitely easier.
+And utilizing a project management plan is one of the most beneficial.

-Working without a Project Management Plan is a bit like trying to solve a puzzle with the design face down: it’s tough to figure out what you’re doing, getting the pieces to fit together is incredibly difficult, and it’s impossible to see the big picture behind it all.
+Working without a management plan is a bit like trying to solve a puzzle with the design face down: it’s tough to figure out what you’re doing, getting the pieces to fit together is incredibly difficult, and it’s impossible to see the big picture behind it all.

-A well-crafted PMP provides the necessary structure to carry out a project successfully.
-It helps to assign roles and specific tasks throughout the lifecycle of the project while also communicating important milestones to keep your team on track.
+A well-crafted project management plan provides the necessary structure to carry out a project successfully.
+It helps assign roles and specific tasks throughout the lifecycle of the project while also communicating important milestones to keep your team on track.

 It can also help clarify any lingering questions they might have or, even more dangerous, any misconceptions that, if left unchecked, could lead to an enormous number of problems throughout the project lifecycle.

-In order to build a Project Management Plan that ensures understanding and project approval from decision makers, you’ll have to include a number of core components into your PMP.
+In order to build a project plan that ensures understanding and project approval from decision-makers, you’ll have to include a number of core components into your PMP.
 These components help to address any questions these individuals may have and also act as organizational tools for you and your team.